At a Glance

 First, let's look at Weber's best grill, the Weber Summit S-670.

 The specs are impressive at first glance.
-At half the price, it is a grill still worth considering, but it's not a professional grill and here's why.
+It is a grill still worth considering at half the price, but it's not a professional grill, and here's why.

-BTU Output: The total BTU output of 60,000 is competitive compared to most professional grills, but it is achieved by six 10,000 BTU burners whereas pro grills have less burners but are more powerful at 25,000 BTU each to quickly cook, char, and sear.
+BTU Output: The total BTU output of 60,000 is competitive compared to most professional grills, but six 10,000 BTU burners achieve it

-Rotisserie: The Summit is good at 10,600 with the direct, infrared heat.
-However, pro grills are almost double at 18,000 BTU to quickly cook the meat.
+Rotisserie: The Summit is good at 10,600 with direct, infrared heat.
+However, pro grills are almost double at 18,000 BTU to cook the meat quickly.
 You can also use it as an ancillary burner to cook on the top shelf.